Changissnz/selfinterest/README.md

 understanding between two selves is of the as-is, but there can be a certainty in belief that the as-is is, for their intents and purposes, the what-is.
-The what-is of an object has the quality of being a malleable stabilizing factor for the object's understanding by another.
+The what-is of an object has the quality of being a malleable stabilizing factor for an other's understanding of the object.
 This is especially evident when the object is truthfully a sentient being.
 Mutual understanding between two sentient beings, each demanded to express due to the lack of self-containment from their self-interest, is subjected to the malleability from the hierarchical dynamics between